MrCrowNFT/URL-shortener/README.md

 #### Frontend
 - Change the logo and name
 #### Backend
-- concatenate the random code to the shorten url
+- Testing
-- Update the database to take url insted of text
+- Change database